Kilcekru/ts-basics/README.md

 - 4.0.0
   - Updated node requirement to >=20.11.
   - Update typescript peer-dependency to >=5.4 <5.9.
-  - Updated used eslint to 9.22, changed eslint config to flat config, added more flavours.
+  - eslint is now a peerDependeny, changed eslint config to flat config, added more flavours.
   - Updated all tsconfigs to current standards, added more tsconfig flavours.